HaneetGH/HorizontalSwipeCalendar/README.md

 Good Readme
 Simple Code
 work as libs
-###PS if you have any idea, image, template please open new issue and give me the image , and i well try to add it to the Library.
+###PS if you have any idea, image, template please open new issue and give me the image , and i will try to add it to the Project.
 ## Permission
 git update-index --chmod=+x gradlew
 ## License